polychromatic/polychromatic-docs/pages/roadmap.md

         - Add support for offline help

     - name: Interactivity
-      desc: A release that builds on top of software effects by reacting to input.
+      desc: Builds on top of software effects by reacting to input.
       checked: false
       completed:
         null